gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 ### Activity Researching Methods

-Using the documentation and experimenting with IRB answer the following Hash methods:
+Using the documentation and experimenting with irb, answer the following Hash methods:

 * `Hash#keys`
 * `Hash#values`